balabanmetin/apples/README.md

 ---------------------------------------------
 Getting Started with APPLES
 ---------------------------------------------
-You can get started running APPLES with the following script on the example dataset:
+You can get started running APPLES with the following command on the example dataset:

 `python apples.py -a data/aln.phy -t backbone.nwk -P 10`